richardsondx/tumblr_client_wrapper/README.md

 ## Usage

-e.g: blogid.tumblr.com
+example: blogid.tumblr.com

 In your view: add the following to Add *All Posts* from your blog

     <%= embed_tumblr("blogid") %>

-You can also specify an options.
-Such as requesting the gem to only display posts that are photos, quotes or text by passing an option :type followed with the type of post you'd like to dislay.
+You can also specify an options and request the gem to only display posts that are photos, quotes or text by passing an option :type followed by the type of post you'd like to dislay.

     <%= embed_tumblr("blogid", {type: "quotes"})  %>

 Tumblr has 8 differents type of posts: Text, Photo, Quote, Link, Chat, Audio, Video, Answer

 valid *options* you can pass are:

-    :params,
-    :id,
-    :tag,
-    :limit,
-    :offset,
-    :reblog_info,
-    :type,
-    :notes_info,
-    :filter
+`:params, :id, :tag, :limit, :offset, :reblog_info, :type, :notes_info, :filter`

 You can pass additional options: